Skip to Content

 My forsythia buses do this every year.
 If any part of the plant touches the ground, it will root very easily.
 This habit of tip rooting makes it easy to grow a forsythia hedge.

 (Spider plant and strawberry plant babies easily root this way too.
-Just pot them near the mother plant in another pot and separate when roots form on the baby.)
+Just pot them near the mother plant in another pot and separate them when roots form on the baby.)

 This graphic shows the layering technique very well.